2026 real estate lead management playbook

 For every brokerage, speed matters, yet very few are actually designed for it.

-An example of a 5-minute and 15-minute SLA matrix by lead source
+A 5-minute and 15-minute SLA matrix by lead source

 Lead source